 Sudan conflict leaves 13.6 million children in desperate need of humanitarian aid

-Violence continues to disrupt the lives of children and families, who are in the midst of a catastrophe; UNICEF is calling for US$838 million to address the crisis, an increase of US$253 million since the current conflict began in April 2023.
+UNICEF is calling for US$838 million to address the crisis, an increase of US$253 million since the current conflict began in April 2023

-NEW YORK/GENEVA/AMMAN, 25 May 2023 – As the conflict in Sudan approaches its six-week mark, over 13.6 million children are in urgent need of lifesaving humanitarian support, the highest number ever recorded in the country.
+NEW YORK/GENEVA/AMMAN, 30 May 2023 – As the conflict in Sudan passes the six-week mark, over 13.6 million children are in urgent need of lifesaving humanitarian support, the highest number ever recorded in the country.
 The impact of ongoing violence continues to threaten the lives and futures of families and children, leaving basic services cut off and many health facilities closed, damaged, or destroyed.

 The need for humanitarian assistance has never been more critical for children in Sudan, as the most vulnerable populations struggle to survive and be protected.
 Access to basic necessities is becoming increasingly difficult to secure.
 Prior to the conflict, nearly nine million children were already in urgent need of humanitarian aid.